-Pjila' si (welcome).
+Pjila'si (welcome).

 Did you know that the Mount was the first Nova Scotia university to add a wikuom to its campus facilities?
-The installation is a legacy project of Catherine Martin to mark the end of her term as Nancy's Chair in Women's Studies at the Mount.
-The wikuom, which was first raised on June 12, 2017, is a traditional Mi'kmaq space where both Indigenous and non-Indigenous communities can gather and learn together.
+First raised on June 12, 2017, the Wikuom is a welcoming traditional Mi'kmaq space where both Indigenous and non-Indigenous communities can gather and learn together.

 This isn't our only space dedicated to Indigenous learning.
 Established in February 2013, our Aboriginal Student Centre (ASC) is a place where all students can seek advice and feel at home, especially Indigenous students considering post-secondary education at the Mount.
-The ASC staff also provide academic advising and counselling.
+ASC staff also provide academic advising and counselling.